werto87/small_memory_tree/README.md

 # small_memory_tree
 ## Motivation and Goals
-small_memory_tree saves data plus hierarchy information of a tree.
-It tries to **save memory** compared to other libraries who use a vector plus a pointer to the parent as a node(vecPlusPointerToParentNode).
-Even an empty vector needs 24 Bytes of memory (3 pointer with 8 Bytes on a 64 bit cpu) plus the pointer to the parent node which is again 8 bytes this results in 32 bytes of memory (overhead) + memory needed for the value we want to save (payload).
-If the payload is one byte and the overhead is 32 bytes this means from 33 bytes only one byte is actual useful. small_memory_tree saves the payload and the childOffset in a vector.
-This also means that small_memory_tree can be **saved to disk relative easily**.
+small_memory_tree saves data plus the hierarchy information of a tree.
+It tries to **save memory,** compared to other libraries that use a vector plus a pointer to the parent as a node(vecPlusPointerToParentNode).
+Even an empty vector needs 24 Bytes of memory (3 pointers with 8 Bytes on a 64-bit CPU) plus the pointer to the parent node, which is again 8 bytes.
+This results in 32 bytes of memory (overhead) + memory needed for the value we want to save (payload).
+If the payload is one byte and the overhead is 32 bytes, this means that out of 33 bytes, only one byte is actually useful. small_memory_tree saves the payload and the childOffset in a vector.
+This also means that small_memory_tree can be **saved to disk relatively easily**.

 ## Limitations
 small_memory_tree is not designed to insert or change any data.
-Please regenerate your tree from small_memory_tree perform the changes and generate another small_memory_tree.
-To generate a st_tree or stlplus_ntree from a small_memory_tree use generateStTree or generateStlplusTree.
+Please regenerate your tree from small_memory_tree to perform the changes and generate another small_memory_tree.
+To generate a st_tree or stlplus_ntree from a small_memory_tree, use generateStTree or generateStlplusTree.

 ## How small_memory_tree saves a Tree in Memory
 ### small_memory_tree class member variables
-values is the result of saving the data of the tree into a vector iterating breadth-first.
+values are the result of saving the data of the tree into a vector, iterating breadth-first.
-childrenOffsetEnds is the result of saving the child count of all nodes iterating breadth-first.
-And than running partial_sum on that result.
+childrenOffsetEnds is the result of saving the child count of all nodes, iterating breadth-first.
+And then running partial_sum on that result.

-### Example how SmallMemoryTree gets created
+### Example of how SmallMemoryTree gets created
-Lets say we want to save a tree with 5 nodes who's values fit in unsigned char for example like this:
+Let's say we want to save a tree with 5 nodes whose values fit in an unsigned char, for example, like this:
 ```
         0
        / \